DLT-EarlyBirds/it-compliance/README.md

 ## Requirements

-_Aud IT_ was tested on Windows 10 and Mac OS with 64-Bit CPU.
+_Aud-IT_ was tested on Windows 10 and Mac OS with 64-Bit CPU.
 To be able to run it your system needs to have these requirements installed:

 - Java 8
 - Docker Desktop >= 4.8.1